 Interpreters were made available at the hearings to assist those participants in need of Spanish, English or sign language medium.
 The PRDOH accepted all comments and proposals of citizens in writing, orally at the public hearing or sent to the designated email, infocdbg@vivienda.pr.gov.
 A summary of each comment, coupled with a response by the Department of Housing, is included in the public comment attachment to the plan.
-All written proposals received are attached in their entirety as appendices to this plan and available for public consumption at https://recuperacion.pr.gov/en/citizen-participation/proposals/.
+All written proposals received are attached in their entirety as appendices to this available for public https://recuperacion.pr.gov/en/citizenand consumption at participation/proposals/.